Shift Planning: 6 Steps to Plan Shifts Like a Pro

 You’ll want to find a method or tool that accounts for everything so far.
 And that leads us to our next section on the best software for this purpose.

-Best shift planning software
+Examples of shift planning

 It’s entirely possible you’re going to stick with spreadsheets to plan your shifts.
 That may work for you.